Do you want to regulate your cycle and learn how to read your body ready for conception? We can work on that.

 Lets work to optimise every aspect of the reproductive cycle.
 This includes regulating the menstrual cycle and fertility hormones, increasing uterine and ovarian blood flow, and enhancing growth of the endometrial lining and follicular development.

 Unfortunately, neither western medicine nor Chinese medicine can increase your egg supply.
 Nature provides us with a limited supply, however nurturing their environment by increasing blood flow to the ovaries, providing additional nourishment and improving their potential to fertilise is something we can work towards.

 For implantation to occur and the embryo to develop, it’s important that the lining of the uterus is thick and healthy, full of nutrients and with optimum blood flow.

 Most women think that as long as they’re having a period, they’re ovulating.
 This isn’t always the case, with many reasons why ovulation doesn’t occur - including stress or Polycystic Ovarian Syndrome.
 Lets correct your cycle and switch on ovulation!

 If your cycle is unpredictable, there could be an underlying cause.
-Through tools such as BBT charing (body basal temperature), Tempe will help you establish which part of your cycle is leading to the irregularity, whether pre or post ovulation.
+Through tools such as BBT charing (body basal temperature), we can establish which part of your cycle is leading to the irregularity, whether pre or post ovulation.